 Guest rooms on Grand Class include a variety of interior, oceanview, balcony, mini-suite, and suite staterooms, including a two-bedroom family suite on select ships.

 Itineraries vary by ship and season.
-You can sail Alaska, Hawaii, or the South Pacific aboard Grand Princess; the Pacific Northwest, California Coast, and Australia with Crown Princess; or Alaska, West Coast wine country, Hawaii, the Mexican Riviera, and more from San Francisco aboard Ruby Princess.
+You can sail Alaska, Hawaii, the Caribbean, or the South Pacific aboard Grand Princess.
+Crown Princess offers cruises in Australia/New Zealand and the southern Caribbean.
+You can visit Alaska, West Coast wine country, Hawaii, the Mexican Riviera, and more from San Francisco aboard Ruby Princess.

 Coral Class